Cuisine of Odisha: Ingredients and seasoning

-Rice is a major crop of Odisha along with wheat.
+Rice is a major crop of Odisha.
 Lentils such as pigeon peas and moong beans are other major ingredients.

 Indigenous vegetables used in Odia cuisine are pumpkin, gourd, plantains, jackfruit, and papaya.
 Vegetables such as potatoes, cauliflowers, and cabbages are also used alongside local vegetables.

 Pancha phutana is a blend of five spices that is widely used in Odia cuisine.
 It contains mustard, cumin, fenugreek, aniseed and kalonji (onion seeds).
-Garlic, onion, ginger,turmeric and jaggery are other commonly used ingredients in most of the dishes.
+Curry Leaves, Garlic, onion, ginger, turmeric, tamarind and coconut are other commonly used ingredients in most of the dishes.

 Local variation

 The food in the region around Puri and Cuttack is greatly influenced by the Jagannath Temple.
 On the other hand, kalonji and mustard paste are used mostly in every part of the state.
 In the regions closer to Andhra Pradesh, like Brahmapur, due to the influence of South Indian cuisine, curry leaves and tamarind are used more.